 What if I require hospital admission?

 CapRock Health System includes a hospital, which extends our ability to care for patients outside the stabilization of their emergency condition.
-If you are evaluated at our hospital or 24-Hour Emergency Center and need admission, we have a fully functional inpatient unit available.
+If you are evaluated at our hospital or 24-Hour Emergency Care location and need admission, we have a fully functional inpatient unit available.
 Learn more about CapRock Hospital Admission.

 Only about 7% of our patients cannot be completely cared for in our hospital.
 In those circumstances, we have relationships with all local hospitals to arrange transfers, and can even coordinate a transfer to hospitals outside our area.